Email FacebookTwitterMenu burgerClose thin

 Share

 A Series 57 license allows brokers to trade equities and convertible debt securities in the U.S. To obtain one, you must pass the Series 57 exam.
 This test covers topics like equity trading concepts and regulations around the financial services industry.
-It’s administered by the Financial Industry Regulatory Authority (FINRA).
-It can be an important certification for financial advisors looking to boost their capabilities and earnings.
+The Financial Industry Regulatory Authority (FINRA) administers the exam.
+It can be an important certification for financial professionals looking to boost their capabilities and earnings.

 What Is the Series 57 License?